Bigghead/Momentum-Clone/Meeting_Minute_27_Oct.md

 Mo - Shav: Weather API

-Bob - Tu An: Local Storage API
+Bob - Tu An: To Do List

 ####3.
 Tools
 ##### a.
 Code Documentation